Reasons to Come In

 - Travel health and immunizations

 If you have a serious condition including stroke, heart attack, severe bleeding, head injury or other major trauma, call 911.
 Do not take a chance with anything life-threatening.
-Please contact the ER if you are experiencing any of the following:
+Please go to the closest Emergency Department if you are experiencing any of the following:

 - Head Trauma, unconsciousness, chest pain, difficulty breathing